junxit/us-congress-bills-117/metadata.md

 - 2021-03-11 — Introduced in House
 - 2021-03-11 — Introduced in House
 - 2021-03-11 — Referred to the House Committee on the Judiciary.
+- 2021-05-18 — Referred to the Subcommittee on Crime, Terrorism, and Homeland Security.
+- 2022-07-20 — Committee Consideration and Mark-up Session Held.
+- 2022-07-20 — Ordered to be Reported (Amended) by the Yeas and Nays: 25 - 18.
+- 2022-07-20 — Subcommittee on Crime, Terrorism, and Homeland Security Discharged.
+- 2022-07-26 — Placed on the Union Calendar, Calendar No. 346.
+- 2022-07-26 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+117-442.
+- 2022-07-26 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+117-442.